SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/what-is-a-package-registry.md

 ### Depending on a Git-based package

-Like most package managers, SwiftPM supports using Git-based packages and registry-based packages.
 You will probably be familiar with how that appears in a `Package.swift` file:

 ```swift
 dependencies: [